Carreau/ipython-wiki/Dev:-Meeting-notes,-January-6,-2013.md

     -   Damian’s reveal branch
         *   Merge into nbconvert master.
         *   Matthias will rebase and continue in his Jinja2 branch.
-    -   Proper package structure.
+    -   Proper package structure
+        *   We really need to create a proper package structure for nbconvert repo
+        *   Will help organize code and make the transition to main repo easy
+        *   No files outside the nbconvert package directory - it will just be copied into the main ipython repo.
     -   setup.py scripts
-        *   move to the merge as fast as possible, so it becomes a part of ipython’s setup.py
-        *   no files outside of nbconvert/ directory
+        *   We need to create one ASAP to make it easy to run nbconvert
     -   Integration
         *   Put into IPython proper
         *   Integrate into Notebook web service and Notebook UI
 *   nbformat
     -   Prompt number should only be empty or a number (web UI artifact).
     -   Create wiki page for proposed notebook format changes.
-        *   Change attribute name from input-\>content for all cells.
+        *   Change attribute name from "input" to "content" for all cells.
         *   Remove worksheets.
-    -   allow the user to easily save as an older version (previous format) from the Notebook UI (save as v3, save as v2)
+    -   Allow the user to easily save as an older version (previous format) from the Notebook UI (save as v3, save as v2)
-    -   title <-\> filename discrepancy discussion (keep things as is, document it)
+    -   We discusssed the difference between the notebooks "title" and "filename".
+        We are going to keep things as it is.
-    -   Notebook metadata that specifies the kernel that should be used.
+    -   Notebook metadata that specifies the kernel (python, ruby, etc.) that should be used.
 *   nbviewer (Matthias)
     -   url scheme (nbviewer.org/username/ gist of people’s ipynb files)
     -   nbviewer.ipython.org should stay, or at least be a redirect